maevadevs/Learn-SQL-Server/1-dml/01-querying-data/01-select.md

 ## `SELECT` with `ORDER BY`

-- The order of the result set from `SELECT` is not assured
+- The order of the result set from `SELECT` by itself is not assured
-- To sort the result set based on one or more columns
+- To sort the result set based on one or more columns, use `ORDER BY`
 - SQL Server processes the clauses of the query in the following sequence

 ```